population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 round 4, and food insecurity gradually decrease for the next two survey rounds.
-The levels remain approximately constant until after the second lockdown, where food insecurity in round 7 are all statistically significantly higher than in round 4.
+The levels remain approximately constant until after the second lockdown, where food insecurity levels in round 7 are all statistically significantly higher than in round 4.

-For the Northern region, severe food insecurity follow the national-level pattern.
+For the Northern region, severe food insecurity follows the national level pattern.
-However, for moderate/severe food insecurity, only round 5 is not statistically significantly different from round 4 and levels in rounds 1 and 7 are more than 40 and 30 percentage points higher, respectively, than round 4.
+However, for moderate/severe food insecurity, only round 5 is not statistically significantly different from round 4, and levels in rounds 1 and 7 are more than 40 and 30 percentage points higher, respectively, than round 4.
 Furthermore, although the changes in any food insecurity are closer to the national-level changes, they are generally smaller.

-The Western region is the region that stands out most compared to the other region.
+The Western region is the region that stands out most compared to the other regions.
 First, there is little to no change in severe food insecurity, except for the last survey round, which is just below 10 percentage points higher than round 4.
-Similarly, although rounds 1 and 2 for moderate food insecurity are statistically significantly higher than round 4, the effects are small.
+Similarly, although rounds 1 and 2 for moderate food insecurity are statistically significantly higher than round 4, the effects are smaller than elsewhere.
 For any food insecurity, the round 7 level is substantially larger than any of the others, despite round 7 further away from the end of the lockdowns than rounds 1 and 2.

-[How to explain these patterns?]
+What do these regional results tell us about the relative effects of the lockdowns?
-There are two potentially counteracting effects.
+There are likely two conflicting dynamics at play here.
-First, the more urbanized an area is the more it will be possible to police/enforce lockdowns.
+On one hand, urbanized areas can more effectively enforce lockdowns, as shown by the mobility measure for the Central region.
-Second, the closer households are to the poverty line the less it takes to push those households into food insecurity.
+On the other hand, proximity to the poverty line greatly increases vulnerability to food insecurity.
-This is important because even though the lockdowns might not limit movement as much in, say the Eastern region, as in Kampala, the households are poorer in the Eastern region and it, therefore, takes less to push a household into food insecurity.
-[I guess it is also possible that with high enough poverty, we will see little change because only *changes* in status will contribute to the results (?)].

-These results are consistent with a situation where more households closer to the poverty line is associated with rapid and large changes in the levels of food insecurity.
-The high level of poverty in the Northern region may also explain the relatively small changes in any food insecurity there over time.
+This latter point is crucial, as even minimal enforcement measures in poorer regions like the Eastern region can precipitate significant shifts into food insecurity, due to the already precarious economic standing of these households.
+This is mirrored in the Northern region, where, in addition, the high baseline poverty levels mean that the observed changes in food insecurity are less pronounced over time---the level of any food insecurity never got below nearly 70% of the population at its best.

+Finally, the Western region contributed  significantly to the high national-level round 7 results.
+Part of this is likely the effect of an even more prolonged period of below-normal rainfall than the other regions.
+Using the round 2 results as the basis, it appears that about half of the increase in round 7 food insecurity is due to the below-normal rainfall, and the other half is due to the second severe lockdown, likely combined with the cumulative impact of sustained lower-level lockdowns in between the most severe lockdowns.

 ## The Role of Attrition